joonasmmp/joonasmmp.github.io/content/kurssit/ena02tehtavat/konditionaali_lopputesti.md

   document.getElementById("resetbutton").onclick = (startOver);
  }

-// create questions
+// kysymykset tähän
 var questions = [
   new Question(
-    "If you (work) harder, you (pass) the exam.", ["worked, passed", "work, would pass", "worked, would pass", "would work, would pass"], "worked, would pass"
+    "If you (work) harder, you (pass) the exam.", ["worked, passed", "work, would pass", "worked, would pass", "had worked, would have passed"], "had worked, would have passed"
   ),
   new Question(
     "If it (rain), we (stay) at home.",